real estate dispute arbitration in Bushkill, Pennsylvania 18324

 Clara first discovered the encroachment during a preliminary survey conducted in late 2022 when she sought to install new fencing for livestock.
 The surveyor’s report suggested that her deed did not match the physical boundaries on the ground, and multiple stone markers appeared displaced.
 James, citing a survey his grandfather had commissioned in the 1960s, insisted that the disputed strip was always part of his inherited property and claimed the right to develop a small commercial apiary on that land, which Clara vehemently opposed.

 Rather than escalate to a full courtroom trial — which could have cost both parties tens of thousands of dollars more — they opted for arbitration through the Pennsylvania Real Estate Arbitration Board in January 2023.
-The arbitrator, retired judge Helen Carlisle, conducted site visits, reviewed all historical surveys, property deeds, and met with both parties and their surveyors.
+The arbitrator, conducted site visits, reviewed all historical surveys, property deeds, and met with both parties and their surveyors.
 Both sides had submitted expert testimonies and considerable photographic evidence regarding the survey stakes and natural markers.

-Central to the hearing was the interpretation of “adverse possession” laws applied to the border land.
+Central to the hearing was the interpretation of adverse possession” laws applied to the border land.
 James argued he had maintained and used the disputed acreage openly for over 20 years, citing beekeeping activities and informal fencing.
 Clara countered that any use by James was with her permission or presumed shared access, and she meticulously documented maintenance costs and tax receipts for the entire 50-acre tract.

 By mid-March, after several hearings, Judge Carlisle rendered her decision.
-She ruled partially in favor of James Thompson, awarding him 1.5 acres of the disputed land — where his apiary had been established for the past decade — but affirmed that the remaining 1.2 acres belonged to Clara Miller.
+She ruled partially in favor of the claimant, awarding him 1.5 acres of the disputed land — where his apiary had been established for the past decade — but affirmed that the remaining 1.2 acres belonged to Clara Miller.
 The decision also required James to contribute $7,500 toward Clara’s fencing installation to clearly demarcate the new boundary.
 Neither side fully prevailed, and both had to compromise their original claims.

-For Clara, the arbitration outcome was bittersweet.
+the claimant, the arbitration outcome was bittersweet.
 While losing a portion of the land was disappointing, she avoided a lengthy and costly court battle and finally had clarity on the property’s limits.
 James gained legal recognition of part of his use but had to accept boundaries that limited expansion plans for the apiary.
 Both neighbors agreed post-hearing to maintain open communication and respect the defined boundary line.

 This Bushkill real estate arbitration underscores how seemingly straightforward property disputes can become deeply personal and intricate due to historical ambiguities and evolving land use.
 Yet arbitration offered a practical, faster resolution that balanced legal precedent with real-world realities — a testament to the value of alternative dispute resolution in rural America.